 At a recent party I was served the most delicious little hand pies.
 They were soft and buttery, but still had the perfect amount of crispness to them.
 I simply could not get enough.
 After the party I was sent home with a to-go bag of hand pies and the recipe.
 The next week I decided to make some for a brunch I was hosting, and when I looked at the ingredient list I was totally surprised.
 These tasty little Ham and Cheese Hand Pies have a few secret ingredients, and what is even better, they take almost no time at all to make!

 Ham and Cheese Hand Pies

 Most people are intimidated by pastry dough.
 It can be too crumbly, too moist, too hard to roll out, the list goes on and on.
 The normal pastry dough needs to be mixed just right, and often times can take years of practice to perfect.
 This pastry dough contains 3 ingredients, and is mixed up in about 2 minutes!
 The secret ingredient is cottage cheese.
 Yes, I said cottage cheese.
+So I guess it’s not a secret anymore!
 I promise you, you will be amazed at how easy and delicious this dough turns out to be!

 Pastry Dough Ingredients:

 - 1/2 cup cottage cheese

 You can use any filling you want with these hand pies.